 Black Teachers' Conference

-The NUT uses 'black' in a political context to encompass people from African, Asian, Chinese and Arabic etc backgrounds.
+The NUT uses 'black' in a political context to encompass members from African, African Caribbean, Asian, Chinese and Arabic backgrounds.

 Venue and accommodation